CharlotteMeijers/agv_ws/agv_pkg/README.md

 To view robot in rviz:

         rviz2 -d src/agv_pkg/config/view_bot.rviz

+To view robot with the obstacle map in rviz:

+        rviz2 -d src/agv_pkg/config/view_bot_in_map.rviz

 ## Gazebo
 To drive robot in Gazebo (use the left joystick to move forward and backwards and the right joystick to turn):